 Women in motorsport is a sensitive subject because of the social biases that have gradually funneled female participation away from the sport.
 Even when they rise up and gain attention from the community, they often have to keep proving to everyone involved that they are right where they belong.
 Such was the case of Michèle Mouton, one of the best WRC and Group B legacies ever.

 Between 1974 and 1986, Mouton managed 4 rally wins, 9 podium finishes and 162 stage wins.
 Known as the black volcano due to her long flowing black hair and volatile personality, Mouton was a significant force to reckon with.
 Nikki Lauda even called her superwoman.
 These accolades show the reverence and surprise of colleagues astounded to see a woman matching their aggression.
 The story of Mouton begins in her teens.
 Her parents farmed jasmine and rose for perfume on the French Riviera.
-At the age of 14, without supervision she got into her parent’s Citroen 2CV and began giving herself driving lessons on the property.
-Her father apparently so her whiz past the kitchen window and thought someone was trying to steal the car.
-Imagine his befuddlement when he found the girl teaching herself to drive.
+At the age of 14, without supervision, she got into her parent’s Citroen 2CV and began giving herself driving lessons on the property.
+Her father apparently saw her whiz past the kitchen window and thought someone was trying to steal their car.
+Imagine his befuddlement when he found the girl at the helm, probably with a sheepish smile on her face.
 Even then Michèle did not have an interest in motorsport but a latent car enthusiasm.
 She famously stated during an interview, “It was only the pleasure to drive – to live with the car.
 I never, never, never thought about competition.”

 After observing his daughter and Taibi in a few rallies, Mouton’s father approached her and asked to her to take up a driving role.
 He clearly didn’t like Jean, claiming he was too cocky and he didn’t like their car.
 The proposition was he would fund her first season and purchase a proper rally car.
 If she was successful then she could continue, but if not then she would have to stop.
 Mind you, this was during a law degree which she would later drop.
 There are not many parents who would take a chance on their young daughter who decided to drop out of school to become a rally navigator without prior experience on the track.
 It must have been Pierre’s own motorsport enthusiasm that guided the decision.
 Mouton said her father loved fast cars and driving.
 In fact, he would have become one were it not for the fact he had been a prisoner of war for five years following the Second World War and the opportunity passed him by the time of release.
 He must have enjoyed the idea of his daughter as a race car driver.